by Scott A. Travers

 In a situation similar to Hurricane Katrina, with a Category 5 hurricane battering the city and floodwaters rising dramatically, you should leave your coins on the highest shelf or floor available, if practicable, and escape with your life.

 Common sense, of course, would dictate putting your coins ahead of time in a safety deposit box or an explosion-resistant, waterproof safe.
-But if you couldn’t do that, the next best thing, time permitting, would be to take out the coins of the highest value, slip them in your hip pocket and make a run for it and leave the other coins behind.
-In rising floodwaters, even an additional five or ten pounds can slow you down significantly, and you could lose your life in trying to save your coins.
+But if you couldn’t do that, the next best thing, time permitting, would be to take out the one or two coins of the highest value, slip it or them in your hip pocket and make a run for it, while leaving the other coins behind.
+In rising floodwaters, even an additional five pounds can slow you down significantly, and you could lose your life in trying to save your coins.
+In such a circumstance, it might be imprudent to attempt to carry even a single coin on your person.

 Safes and safety deposit boxes can add an important layer of protection to your coins’ security.
 Insurance companies look very carefully at these safeguards and factor them into their rates.